jim8786453/sync/README.md

 # Sync

-Helps manage the synchronisation of data (JSON documents) in a multi-master environment.
+Helps manage the synchronisation of data in a multi-master environment.

 ## Project state